Cluster

 Giving file access to someone else

-On UNIX systems, it is possible to make a file or directory publicly server-wide available.
+On UNIX systems, it is possible to make a file or directory publicly available server-wide.
 Since June 2021, the default policy for this type of shares is more restrictive : nobody except the owners can access their home directory and its content.

 To make an item available you should :